-Leon—an Oakland, California, resident who has amassed many collections in his lifetime, including toasters, 1930s salt-and-pepper shakers, and quilts of many kinds—first came across improvisational quilts and the work of Sherry Byrd in the early ’80s.
+Leon—an Oakland, California, resident who amassed many collections in his lifetime, including toasters, 1930s salt-and-pepper shakers, and quilts of many kinds—first came across improvisational quilts and the work of Sherry Byrd in the early ’80s.
 He knew he’d unearthed a unique form of folk art, and one that deserved a spotlight.

-“I was going around to museums and showing them slides of mine, wanting to do a show,” Leon says.
+“I was going around to museums and showing them slides of mine, wanting to do a show,” Leon said.
 “The curators I met were very doubtful that I had anything of interest.
 They didn’t like the improvisational quilts and certainly didn’t think that they were as special as I did.
 But the director of the San Francisco Craft and Folk Art Museum at the time, J. Weldon Smith, was a scholar of African art.
 He was fascinated and allowed me to have a show.”

 Despite all the curatorial doubts, the show was a runaway hit, as museum-goers immediately responded to the quilts’ life-affirming vibrancy and brilliance.
-“I wasn’t going to have a show without a catalog, so Smith agreed to do a catalog,” Leon says.
+“I wasn’t going to have a show without a catalog, so Smith agreed to do a catalog,” Leon said.
 “He ended up printing 10,000 of them, and they all sold out.”

 In fact, the exhibition was such a hit, it toured the country, stopping at around 25 different museums, including prestigious institutions such as the Smithsonian.
 The show put the San Francisco museum, now called the Museum of Craft and Folk Art, on the map.

 Since the popularity of improvisational quilts exploded, numerous legends about their role in the lives of slaves came to light.
 One popular story was that when a particular sort of log-cabin pattern quilt was hung outside, it indicated a safe house on the Underground Railroad.
 Another claims that improvisational quilts had escape routes mapped out on them, either in topography or star patterns.
-Leon, who’s become a scholar of these quilts, says both stories seem unrealistic to him, but that doesn’t mean quilts weren’t used by the Underground Railroad in some way.
+Leon, who’d become a scholar of these quilts, said both stories seem unrealistic to him, but that doesn’t mean quilts weren’t used by the Underground Railroad in some way.

 “In standard traditional quilts, you have the same border going around all four sides.”
-Leon explains.
+Leon explained.
 “In African textiles, that almost never happens.
 More often African textiles have only a border on one side, one or two pairs of borders, or non-similar borders on three or four sides, and that is true for improvisational African American quilts as well.”